Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-roles.md

 ```

 ## Quantifierizers
-The two binary quantifierizers function in an homologuous manner to the conjunctionizers, but instead of constructing conjunctions, they do binary quantifiers instead.
+The two binary quantifierizers function in an homologuous manner to the coordinationizers, but instead of constructing conjunctions, they do binary quantifiers instead.
 A binary quantifier is a word that is placed immediately before a noun (with normal noun case inflection), and it defines the relation between the unary property used to define the noun and the unary property defined by the slot of the verb which the noun goes into.
-Whereas conjunctionizers operate on binary predicates relating two propositions, quantifierizers operate on binary predicates relating two unary properties.
+Whereas coordinationizers operate on binary predicates relating two propositions, quantifierizers operate on binary predicates relating two unary properties.
 Such "quantificational binary predicates" may be examplified by the predicates ⟪[ERG] is a property that is universal among what has property [ACC]⟫ (root ⟪-kú⟫), corresponding to the quantifier "all", "every", in the English language.
 In the sentence "all cats are mammals" can be reworded as "the property of being a mammal is universal among what has the property of being a cat", "mammalhood is universal among what have cathood".
   The Universal Determinacy ⟪-ıw-⟫ and the Existential Determinacy ⟪-uy-⟫ may be regarded as shorthands for a quantifierizer expression.